Kimberlymhernandez4/Kimberlymhernandez4/README.md

 I'm an Aspiring **financial researcher** with a passion for solving real-world challenges through the usage of data algorithms and mathematics.
 I’m currently pursuing a double major in **Data Science and Finance** at the **University of Maryland Global Campus**.
 I enjoy exploring the intersection of financial systems, machine learning, and technology to drive actionable insights.

-- 🎓 Junior at University of Maryland Global Campus, majoring in Data Science and Finance
+- 🎓 Junior at University of Maryland, majoring in Data Science and Finance
 - 🌱 Currently Learning: Machine Learning, Artificial Intelligence, Investments, Financial Analysis, International Finance.
 - 👩‍💻 Interests: Financial Technology, Trading, Risk Management, Data Science & Analytics, Machine Learning
 - 📫 Connect With Me Here: [LinkedIn](https://www.linkedin.com/in/kimberly-h-b91555269/) | kimberlymhernandez4@gmail.com